Starting a New Study

 Clinical Education and Practice

-Cardiovascular & Neuroscience
+Heart & Vascular and Neuroscience

-Clinical Trials & Perinatal Studies
+Clinical Trials and Perinatal Studies

 3. Project Initiation Form (PIF) & Budget process

-Download: Project Initiation Form (PIF)
+Download PDF file: Project Initiation Form (PIF)

 A PIF notifies the Research Center of the new study and is used to start a study file for the research project's budget and contract information.